A topic from the subject of Supramolecular Chemistry in Chemistry.

 Introduction

-Chemical bonding is the process by which atoms and molecules are held together by electrostatic forces.
-It is responsible for the formation of all chemical compounds, from the simplest molecules to the most complex proteins.
-There are several different types of chemical bonds, each with its own unique properties.
+Chemical bonding is the process by which atoms are held together by electrostatic forces.
+This process is responsible for the formation of all chemical compounds, ranging from simple molecules to complex biomolecules like proteins.
+Several types of chemical bonds exist, each with unique properties.

 Basic Concepts